pvankranenburg/ismir2025/README.md

   To listen to these audio files, please visit [https://pvankranenburg.github.io/ismir2025/](https://pvankranenburg.github.io/ismir2025/).
 - **results/**: plots and json output from runs.
 - **temperament_deviations.html**: As a bonus, a web application to explore temperaments.
 It provides a visualization of the deviations from pure intervals, and sonifications of intervals and chords.
 It also allows to adapt temperaments.
+Visit at: [https://pvankranenburg.github.io/ismir2025/temperament_deviations.html](https://pvankranenburg.github.io/ismir2025/temperament_deviations.html).

 ## Citation